New Zealand Certificate in Electrotechnology (Level 3)

 You can choose to specialise in:

-- Service - This strand also makes you eligible to be registered and licensed as an Electrical Appliance Serviceperson (endorsed to disconnect and connect) (EAS endorsed).
+- Service - This strand also makes you eligible to be registered and licenced as an Electrical Appliance Serviceperson (endorsed to disconnect and connect) (EAS endorsed).

 Please note: This programme is delivered under a sub-contracting arrangement with E-tec.

 E-tec, 364 East Tamaki Road, East Tamaki, Auckland

 Full-time for 27 teaching weeks, part-time available.

 The maximum time to complete this programme part-time is 3 years.